WordLift Cloud

 <head>. - Language mismatch: set the correct

-langon<html>; the launcher derives__wl_langfrom it. - Script blocked: check Content Security Policy and ad blockers that might block
+langon<html>; the launcher derives__wl_langfrom it. - Script or API request blocked: check the Content Security Policy configuration and ad blockers that might block WordLift Cloud.

 Contact us and our concierge team will help you get the best out of WordLift Cloud.